tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 @ref:[here](./command.md#commandservice).

-## Handling Short and Long Running Commands
+## Handling Short and Long-Running Commands

 The Command Service provides a two different ways of performing `Submit` commands.
 In particular, for sending single commands, there are two flavors: `submit` and `submitAndWait`.
 Both commands take a `Setup` or `Observe` and return a Future response encapsulating a `SubmitResponse` type.